jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-2-bahai.md

 introductory physical workout.
 It's a prescribed course of action.
 It requires a time committment but isn't too onerous.
 It should create an immediate effect (if only by focusing ones thoughts on self-improvment throughout the day).
-I think I've shown that these basic Baha'i practices could form the foundation of an "initial workout" for virtue development.
+As such, for me these basic Baha'i practices form the foundation of an "initial workout" for virtue development.

 So then let's presume you've picked this up and you're convinced this